How to Make Your own Wedding Invitations in 10 Easy Steps

-Your invitations are the first impression guests get about your wedding, so take time to get it right.
-Also, consider your colour scheme and messaging.
+Your invitations give your guests the first impression of your wedding, so take time to get it right.
+Also, consider your colour scheme, lettering and message.
 Do you want something minimal or detailed?
+Try a few different ideas before making a decision.
+Putting the effort into planning the invitations will save you time in the long run.

 Set a Budget

-You must set a budget from the start as you really don’t want to design your perfect invitation only to find you can’t afford it.
-Think about how many guests you’re inviting (tip – remember you only need one invite per couple or family, not one per person – it may sound obvious but it’s a common mistake).
+You must set a budget from the start and stick to it.
+There’s nothing worse than designing your perfect invitation only to find you can’t afford it.
+Think about how many guests you’re inviting.
+Remember you only need one invite per couple or family, not one per person – it may sound obvious but it’s a common mistake.

 There are loads of different styles and types of cards.
 Flat unfolded cards and traditional card blanks are great if you’re on a budget or don’t have much information to include.
 Wallets are great for including lots of extra information, inserts and RSVP cards as well.
 There are also in-between options that give you the freedom of a wallet on the budget of a traditional card.

 Use a neutral colour for the cards, then add colour through printing, embellishments or ribbons.
-Alternatively, you can use coloured card and make a great statement.
+Alternatively, you can use coloured card and make a statement.
 Card textures can make a big difference to the overall feel of an invitation, from rustic matte textures to contemporary pearlescent effects to vintage tapestry styles.
-Consider printing or foil stamping the front of the cards, or use peel-off stickers (with a steady hand!).
+Consider printing or foil stamping the front of the cards, or use peel-off stickers.

 Embellishments come in a huge range of colours and styles, and can bring a dash of colour to the invitation.
 Mount these on to contrasting cards and papers.